r2d4/kubectl-latest/README.md

 ### Installing

-The only requirement is that `kubectl` must be installed on your system.
+The only requirement is that `kubectl >= 1.13.x` must be installed on your system.

 Linux
 ```